Snyokabi1/SQL-Evaluated-Project/README.md

 ## Results

-The results are listed int he answers question of the document
+The results are listed in the answers question of the document

 ## Challenges